 Enacted by Congress in 1975, the Earned Income Tax Credit or EITC is a federal income tax credit for workers who don't earn a high income and who meet certain eligibility requirements.
 Those who qualify and claim the credit could pay less federal tax, pay no tax or even get a tax refund.
 You don't need to have a child to claim EITC.
 Also, there are special rules for individuals receiving disability benefits and members of the military.

-More in-depth information about EITC and the eligibility requirements see the EITC Home page.
+More in-depth information about EITC and the eligibility requirements can be found on the EITC Home page.